So it’s Sunday the 15th of July and exactly 31 days after the 2018 World Cup began it now is about to come to an end.

 Three goals in a World Cup first half.
 I don’t think we’ve had that since………I’ll be honest I don’t know.
 Quite possibly not in my lifetime anyway.
 Safe to say this one isn’t a stinker.

 Incredibly they keep coming in the second half.
-Croatia have France on the back foot but can’t find the equaliser and to insult to injury Paul Pogba fires the French further ahead after getting two bites a the World Cup cherry when his initial shot deflects back to him queueing him up beautifully.
+Croatia have France on the back foot but can’t find the equaliser and to add insult to injury Paul Pogba fires the French further ahead after getting two bites at the proverbial World Cup cherry when his initial shot deflects back off Modric queueing him up beautifully in the process.

 Kylian Mbappé then confirms it’s heading home to the land of wine and garlic when he blasts in the fourth goal with reckless abandon.
 He’s been hailed as a breakout star of this Wolrd Cup by many who clearly aren’t aware that he was bought by PSG for €165 million last summer.
 Hardly a dark horse no one saw coming.

-During all of this, the French female anarchists ‘Pussy Riot’ enter the pitch.
+During all of this, the Russian female anarchists ‘Pussy Riot’ enter the pitch.
 I know it’s them the moment I see them run into the centre of the screen.
 They are the only people in Russia mad enough to incur the wrath of Putin time after time.
-They are wearing uniforms and what exactly they are trying to protest exactly on this particular occassion is unclear.
+They are wearing uniforms and what exactly they are trying to protest on this particular occasion is unclear.
+Human rights or something like that I’d imagine.

 For France, it’s only their second ever World Cup victory and they make amends for meekly blowing the final of the Euros two years ago when they lost in the final as hosts to Portugal.